YukiP7/Backened-Tutorial/README.md

 ## DEPOLY YOUR SERVER
 - use render
 - make a new repo
-- add .gitignore file and node modulus to it
+- add .gitignore file and node modulus and .env to it